williamouyang/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 This will create a new `angular-okta-example` directory and install all the necessary dependencies.
 To verify everything works, run `ng e2e` in a terminal window.
 All tests should pass and you should see results like the following.

-{% img blog/angular-sign-in-widget/e2e-success.png alt:"Running e2e" style:"width: 800px" %}
+{% img blog/angular-sign-in-widget/e2e-success.png alt:"Running e2e" width:"800" %}

 ## Integrate Okta’s Sign-In Widget in Angular